obaskly/AiTextDetectionBypass/README.md

 # 📝 Ai Text Detection Bypass Script

-This script automates the process of paraphrasing articles using undetectable.ai website.
-It splits the input article into 250-word chunks and paraphrases each chunk.
-The paraphrased content is then saved to a file.
+This script automates the process of paraphrasing articles using the undetectable.ai platform.
+It enables users to transform long-form content into unique paraphrased versions by splitting the input text into manageable chunks and processing each chunk individually.
+The script is designed with flexibility, automation, and user anonymity in mind, making it an efficient tool for paraphrasing lengthy documents.

-## NEW
+✨ What's New?

 You can Try the Other tool as well https://github.com/obaskly/AiDetectionBypass

-## Features
+## 🔥 Features

-- Paraphrase long articles automatically.
-- Split articles into manageable chunks.
+- Automated Paraphrasing: Automatically paraphrase long articles by breaking them into chunks.
-- Save paraphrased content to a file.
+- Customizable Chunk Splitting: Choose between the default word-based splitting method or a more advanced NLTK-powered sentence-preserving approach.
+(NEW!)
-- Uses Gmail for registration.
-(NEW !)
+- Gmail-Based Registration: Automates Gmail registration and verification for seamless paraphrasing.
+(NEW!)
-- Supports different writing purposes and readability levels.
+- Purpose-Specific Writing: Supports a variety of writing purposes such as essays, articles, marketing material, and more.
+- Readability Options: Tailor the readability level of the output, from high school to professional marketing standards.
-- Utilizes Chrome's incognito mode for anonymity.
+- Anonymity Features: Leverages Chrome's incognito mode and a random user agent to protect your identity.
+- Error Handling and Recovery: Automatically retries chunks if any errors occur during the paraphrasing process.
+- Output Management: Saves paraphrased content into a file for easy access and organization.

 ## Usage